 Cars Are Great, But They Can Erode Your Wealth

 For many of us, a car is a necessity.
 With our sprawling cities and an often lacking mass-transit system, unless you live in the heart of a relatively large city, you need a vehicle.
-While important, a vehicle is also one of the biggest wealth destroyers out there today.
+While important, a vehicle is also one of the biggest wealth destroyers out there today, cars carry a lot of expenses.
 Just look around.
 What are people driving, and how much are they spending?
 It isn’t uncommon to see multi-car households with over $100,000 worth of vehicles parked in their garage.
 And they are rapidly depreciating assets on top of that!
+Cars can quickly eat away at your hard earned money and keep you from your goals of retirement or becoming a millionaire.

 So, even though vehicles play an important role in many of our lives, and we need something comfortable and reliable, there are a few major mistakes you need to avoid when you’re buying a car.
 Just one relatively minor mistake can cost you thousands and put your other financial goals in jeopardy.